AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 The _Recommended products preview_ panel is always available with a sample selection of products that might appear in the recommendation unit when it is deployed to the storefront.

 To test a recommendation when working in a non-production environment, you can fetch recommendation data from a [different source](settings.md).
-This allows merchants to experiment with rules and previews the recommendations before deploying to production.
+This allows merchants to experiment with rules and preview the recommendations before deploying to production.

 |Field|Description|
 |---|---|